prog3KTM/VerwaltungWerkstatt/src/test/java/htw/prog3/KTM/unit/README.md

 By following these guidelines, your test names will remain clear, structured, and easy to understand, making them an asset rather than an obstacle in software development.

 https://medium.com/@stefanovskyi/unit-test-naming-conventions-dd9208eadbea

+We prefer this Naming Convention:
+> MethodName_StateUnderTest_ExpectedBehavior

+cons: should be renamed if method change name

+example: isAdult_AgeLessThan18_False